 You’ve no doubt heard of Feng Shui before.
 But, what exactly is it?
 The practice of Feng Shui is deeply intertwined with mindfulness; it’s also about slowing down and noticing the details in your life so that you can truly experience the present moment.
 This is exactly what you want for your bedroom!
 It is about more than just moving around furniture or creating a "Zen"-looking room, though.
-Feng Shui gives you the necessary tools to reduce stress, improve your well-being, and invite joy into you’re your daily live.
+Feng Shui gives you the necessary tools to reduce stress, improve your well-being, and invite joy into your daily life.
 Plus, it allows your mind to rest and get the deep sleep your body needs to rejuvenate each night.

 Just like yoga and meditation, Feng Shui is a centuries-old practice that is much more complicated than can be properly explained in a few paragraphs – however here are a few simple tips and design tweaks that anyone can employ to get started using Feng Shui to create the bedroom oasis their soul desires: